Anudeep320/Git/README.md

 6. Resolving Merge Conflicts(if any)
 7. Accepting Merge Requests or Pull Requests(which are created or raised by Developers)
 8. Creating Tags

+#### Merge Requests/Pull Requests
+- Merge Requests are raised whenever one branch code needs to be merged with another branch code.
+- In general, Merge Requests are raised by developers in order to get their changes into base branches from their individual branches.
+- Merge requests are approved by Git Administrator for highlevel branches like master/main, release, sprint and feature branches.

+- we create feature branches once development is done we merge back with release branch

+Project:
+- Developers
+- Testers
+- Devops
+- Security
+- Software Architecture or Infra Team

+Developers:
+- write the quality code
+ - local repository(branch) --> push --> remote reposiotry(branch)

 ---
 ## GIT cherry-pick